mitshel/TakedaAnalitic/DOC/Org_create_model.md

 go
 select distinct
 a.TradeNx as id,
-(select top 1 c.TradeNmR from CursorTest..test_CACHE_1f c where c.TradeNX=a.TradeNX) as name
+(select top 1 c.TradeNmR from CursorTest..ComplexRpt_CACHE c where c.TradeNX=a.TradeNX) as name
 into db_tradeNR
-from CursorTest..test_CACHE_1f a
+from CursorTest..ComplexRpt_CACHE a
 where a.TradeNX is not null
 go
 select max(len(name)) from db_tradeNR